CafeVariomeUoL/EPND/README.md

       "filters": [

         {
-               "id": "NCIT:C47824",
+               "id": "NCIT:C164234",
                "operator": "=",
-               "value": "NCIT:C19591"
+               "value": "MRI"
              },
              {
-               "id": "NCIT:C28421",
+               "id": "cognitive_data",
                "operator": "=",
-               "value": "Female"
+               "value": "Cross-sectional"
              },
       ]
     }
 }
 ```

-This filter is asking for datsets that have datatset types  as MDiagnostic marker **AND** sex  as Female .
+This filter is asking for cohorts that have Imaging as MRI  **and** cognitive_data as Cross-sectional .

 [ ^ Back to the top](#top)